veeravignesh1/android/Architecture.md

 ## Differences between platforms

 Since the architecture as a whole is agnostic to frameworks, we don't necessarily need to use the same set of frameworks for both apps.
-While the iOS app is using Rxkotlin for their implementation, we are using Kotlin coroutines and [Flow](https://kotlinlang.org/docs/reference/coroutines/flow.html) in the Android app.
+While the iOS app is using RxSwift for their implementation, we are using Kotlin coroutines and [Flow](https://kotlinlang.org/docs/reference/coroutines/flow.html) in the Android app.
 Whenever one uses an `Observable<T>` on iOS, on Android it'd be an `Flow<T>`.
 Similarly, `Single<T>` maps to `suspend fun foo() : T?`.

 Effects are classes that implement the `Effect` interface, while on iOS they are wrappers around `Single<T>`.
 We did so to ensure the contract of having `suspend fun`s for effects.